 If you are wrong admit it quickly and emphatically.

-I believe that you are a fool only when you fail to admit that you are wrong, once proven otherwise.
-Up until that point, you are simply expressing yourself.
 The key is to keep an open mind and to not hold ideas, arguments, and theories so close to your chest.
 Why?
-As humans we don’t really know much.
+We don’t really know much.
 There is an infinite amount of knowledge in the universe.
-Homo Sapiens have tried to make sense of it all, but we are frequently wrong.
+We have tried to make sense of it all, but we are frequently wrong.
 Theories that we take as fact, may be considered comical 10 years from today.
 We want to be right because biologically we want to be winners.
 Losers don’t survive.
 We need to win.
 It’s life or death.
 When we are wrong, neurotransmitters associated with negative emotions are in full flow.
 Admitting defeat can be hard but the quicker we own up, the greater chance we have to learn and keep our reputation intact.